SVN to Git - prepping for the migration

 This compromise solution is a great option for larger companies.
 It enables incremental Git adoption by letting different teams migrate workflows at their convenience.

-The git svn tool that comes with Git serves as an interface between a local Git repository and a remote SVN repository.
-It lets developers write code and create commits locally with Git, then push them up to a central SVN repository with svn commit-style behavior.
+The git-svn tool is an interface between a local Git repository and a remote SVN repository.
+Git-svn lets developers write code and create commits locally with Git, then push them up to a central SVN repository with svn commit-style behavior.
+This should be temporary, but is helpful when debating making the switch from SVN to Git.

 git svn is a good option if you’re not sure about making the switch to Git and want to let some of your developers explore Git commands without committing to a full-on migration.
 It’s also perfect for the training phase—instead of an abrupt transition, your team can ease into it with local Git commands before worrying about collaboration workflows.